 Professor Sturmey has published 25 edited and authored books, over 210 peer reviewed papers, and over 70 book chapters.
 He is the series editor for Springer’s new book series Advances in Prevention and Treatment in Violence and Aggression.
 He provides webinars on ABA to qualified professionals and others on a regular basis.
 He has made numerous presentations nationally and internationally, including recent presentations in Canada, Brazil, Belgium, Luxembourg and Italy.
 He has an active lab of graduate and undergraduate students working on developing and evaluating effective and efficient ways of training caregivers using modeling and feedback to use applied behavior analysis with children and adults with autism and other disabilities.
 He provides training and consultations widely.

 Peter Sturmey is co-author or editor of books mentioned during the presentation.
 He receives royalties from the sale of the books.
 He also receives speaker and consultation fees for this and other related presentations.

-BCBAs earn 3 CEUs for viewing recording.
+BCBAs earn 3 Type II CEUs for viewing recording.

 For ABAC’s continuing education approvals statements please view our Continuing Education page